UK General Election 2017 result – Guernsey offers stability in uncertain times

 Andrew Carey, Head of Locate Guernsey, said:

 “Guernsey has always historically punched above its weight.
-This is evidenced by its status as an international finance centre of excellence.
+This is evidenced by its status as an specialist finance centre of excellence.
 This reputation was built on the ability to offer businesses a safe political environment, competitive tax rates, a skilled workforce and pragmatic regulation.

 The stability offered by Guernsey has never been more attractive as political uncertainty continues to spread across the world.
 Businesses or individuals who might be seeking out certainty and wish to plan for the long term should consider Guernsey as a great place to work and live.
 Locate Guernsey is keen to help with the move.”